zaitsevyan/Theseus/README.md

  - When *CancellationToken* is canceled, you should finish your operations as fast as possible and call **Api.Plugin.Finish()** method.
 If it will not be called, **Theseus.Core** will wait some time and aborts plugin's thread(is not safe).

 ## How to implement new command handler
- Note: When command handler is invoked, required *CultureInfo* is set in *Thread.CurrentThread*.
-Custom *SynchronizationContext* is used to hold same CultureInfo through async/await calls.
+ Note: When command handler is called, correct *CultureInfo* is set in *Thread.CurrentThread.CurrentCulture*.
+Custom *SynchronizationContext* is used to hold same *CultureInfo* through async/await calls.
 Command are looked up with diacritic and case ignore options, so, if your command is **přihlásitse**, you could type **/prihlAsItse** and it will work correctly.

  - Create public class inherited from **Api.Handler**
  - Implement public constuctor